-(a) Impairment of loans and receivables
+(b) Impairment of loans and receivables for unsecured moneylending business

 The Group assesses at the end of each reporting period whether there is any objective evidence that a financial asset is impaired.
-To determine whether there is objective evidence of impairment, the Group considers factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments.
+Factors such as the probability of insolvency or significant financial difficulties of the debtor and default or significant delay in payments are objective evidence of impairment.
+In determining whether there is objective evidence of impairment, the Group considers whether there is observable data indicating that there have been significant changes in the debtor's payment ability or whether there have been significant changes with adverse effect in which the debtor operates in.

-Where there is objective evidence of impairment, the amount and timing of future cash flows are estimated based on historical loss experience for assets with similar credit risk characteristics.
+Where there is objective evidence of impairment, the amount and timing of future cash flows are estimated based on credit assessments of individual borrowers and cash statements vis-à-vis repayment terms for the borrowers up to the date of the financial statements.
 The carrying amount of the Group's loans and receivables at the end of the reporting period is disclosed in Note 19 to the financial statements.
-A 1% reduction in the redemption rate of collateralised loans of the pawnbroking segment is not expected to have a significant impact on the Group's financial statements as at 31 December 2014 and 2013.

-(b) Allowance for write-down of inventories
+(c) Allowance for write-down of inventories

 The Group assesses periodically the allowance for write-down of inventories for inventories that are stated at the lower of cost or net realisable value.
 When inventories are deemed obsolete or when the net realisable value falls below cost, the amount of obsolete inventories or fall in value is recognised as an allowance for write-down of inventories.
 To determine whether there is objective evidence of obsolescence or decline in net realisable value, the Group estimates future demand for the product and assesses prevailing market conditions and gold prices.
 The carrying amount of the Group's inventories at the end of the reporting period is disclosed in Note 18 to the financial statements.
-If the prevailing market gold prices decrease by 5%, the carrying amount of inventories stated as at 31 December 2014 would reduce by \$244,000.
-A 5% reduction in the prevailing market gold prices did not have a significant impact on the Group's inventories stated as at 31 December 2013.
+If the prevailing market gold prices decrease by 5%, the carrying amount of inventories stated as at 31 December 2015 would reduce by \$134,000 (2014: \$244,000).

-(c) Valuation of pledged articles for collateralised loans of pawnbroking segment
+(d) Valuation of pledged articles for collateralised loans of pawnbroking segment

 The Group has trade receivables that are in the form of collateralised loans to customers.
 These loans are extended to customers based on a fraction of the individual values of the corresponding pledged articles, for which individual values are assigned to each article by the Group's appraisers.
 Estimating the values of the articles requires the Group to make certain estimates and assumptions, including assessing prevailing market conditions and gold prices.
-The carrying amount of such receivables at the end of the reporting period was \$124,173,000 (2013: \$124,047,000).
-A 5% reduction in the prevailing market gold prices is not expected to have a significant impact on the Group's financial statements as at 31 December 2014 and 2013.
+The carrying amount of such receivables (excluding interest) at the end of the reporting period was \$135,875,000 (2014: \$124,173,000).
+A 5% reduction in the prevailing market gold prices is not expected to have a significant impact on the Group's financial statements as at 31 December 2015 and 2014.